glorwlin/glorwlin.github.io/docs/sql/sqlite-mysql-postgresql.md

 ### Pros

 SQL compliance
-: closely adhere to SQL standards
+: PostgreSQL closely adheres to SQL standards.

 Open-source & community-driven
-: - fully open-source
-: - online resources available
+: PostgreSQL is fully open-source with abundant online resources available.

 Extensible
-: able to extend PostgreSQL programmatically and on the fly
+: It is possible to extend PostgreSQL programmatically and on the fly.

 ### Cons

 Memory performance
-: - Each new process is allocated about 10MB of memory.
-: - not ideal for simple read-heavy operations
+: Each new process is allocated about 10MB of memory, hence, PostgreSQL is not ideal for simple read-heavy operations.

 Not as popular as MySQL
-: - Fewer third-party tools can help manage a PostgreSQL database.
-: - not as many experienced database administrators
+: Fewer third-party tools can help manage a PostgreSQL database.
+There are not as many experienced database administrators available (as is the case for MySQL).

 ---